dimakatsoseleb/alx-system_engineering-devops/README.md

-Display lines containing the pattern "root"from the file/etc/passwd
+Display number of the lines containing the pattern "bin"from the file/etc/passwd